monatemedia/docker-engine-on-linux/README.md

 gh auth login
 ```

-Follow the interactive prompts to log in using your GitHub account, using your `PAT` when asked for your `authentication token`.
+Follow the interactive prompts to log into your GitHub account, using your `PAT` when asked for your `authentication token`.

 ```MarkDown
 What account do you want to log into?
 GitHub.com